Tiendil/tiendil-org-content/content/posts/2023-12-22-two-years-writing-rfc-statistics/en.md

 - I determined the topic of the RFC and the document status based on my expert opinion and memory.
 The history is only for two years, the documents are pretty clear, everything has passed through me, so there should be no significant inaccuracies.
 - The data is maximally anonymized.
 No names, nicknames, titles, etc. Only numbers and graphs.
 The project is alive, tied to money.
 I don't want to deal with unnecessary approvals.
 - The statistics were collected exactly for two calendar years.
 During this time, both the team and the project changed.
 This should be taken into account.
 Also, it is visible in the graphs.
 - The core team grew from 3 to 7 people.
-At the second end of the year, there are 19 people on the team's Slack channel, all of them can be considered stakeholders of the practice.
+At the end of the second year, there were 19 people on the team's Slack channel, all of them can be considered stakeholders of the practice.
 Most of them participated in the discussion of at least one document.

 ## Statistics